nitrictech/cli/README.md

 Documentation for all available commands:

 - nitric feedback : Provide feedback on your experience with nitric
-- nitric info            : Gather information about Nitric and the environoment
+- nitric info : Gather information about Nitric and the environment
 - nitric new [projectName] [templateName] [handlerGlob] : Create a new project
 - nitric run : Run your project locally for development and testing
 - nitric stack : Manage stacks (the deployed app containing multiple resources e.g. collection, bucket, topic)
 - nitric stack down [-s stack] : Undeploy a previously deployed stack, deleting resources (alias: nitric down)
 - nitric stack list [-s stack] : List all project stacks and their status (alias: nitric list)
 - nitric stack new : Create a new Nitric stack
 - nitric stack update [-s stack] : Create or update a deployed stack (alias: nitric up)
 - nitric version : Print the version number of this CLI

 ## Get in touch